 If I am biting the pillow in pain because my massage therapist is pummelling the life out of me, am I having the fight and flight or the rest and digest response stimulated?
 This is why sometimes the lightest and gentlest of massages can often be the deepest and most powerful… and may be why adrenaline junkies just love to be brutalised on the massage couch!

-Reiki originated in Japan in the mid 1800’s and was discovered by Dr Mikao Usai who became a Buddhist monk and eventually gained spiritual enlightenment and channelled the sacred symbols and wisdom used in Reiki healing.
-He passed this down to the next generation of Reiki Masters who in turn taught others.
+Reiki originated in Japan in the mid 1800’s and was discovered by Dr Mikao Usai who became a Buddhist monk and eventually was said to have gained spiritual enlightenment and channelled the sacred wisdom used in Reiki healing.
+He passed this down to a few who became Reiki Masters.
+They in turn taught a new generation.
 Later teachers incorporated the the chakra system which is based on an Indian model that originated between 1500 and 500 BC in the oldest text called the Vedas.
 The chakras unite the physical and life force energies.
 They are seen as wheels of energy which connect mind, emotion, body and spirit.

-A Reiki Practitioner simply places her hands on the receiver in a given pattern.
-This allows the receiver to access and channel through the practitioner their own deep healing from within.
-Self healing practice follows a similar sequence, though needs the guidance and attunements of a Reiki Master to be fully affective.
+Reiki rarely fixes in one session but has an accumulative effect.
 We are told that we should just notice subtle changes over time.
-Reiki rarely fixes in one session but has an accumulative effect over time.
-At the beginning of the 21 day practice I started to notice what a worrier I am.
+At the beginning of the 21 day practice I noticed very little other than what a worrier I am.
 I noticed that I was often stressed.
 As the days progressed, I noticed that I mentioned worry and stress less in my journal.
 I slept for a full night.
 This is unheard of.
-I sleep better and better.
-Three years of not breathing correctly when I practice front crawl swimming and now I’m starting to breathe at last.
+My sleep is really quite good now.
+Three years of learning front crawl swimming and not breathing correctly and I’m finally starting to breathe at last.

 These are not subtle changes but huge ones!